Home > Equity Release > Using equity release as an alternative to downsizing

 Important information

-A lifetime mortgage is a loan, so there is interest applied which ‘rolls up’ over time.
-You don’t have to make payments against the loan or the interest, but many lenders have options for you to do so if you wish.
+A lifetime mortgage is a loan, so it does build interest which "rolls up" over time.
+You don’t have to make payments against the loan or the interest, but many lenders have options for you to do so if you'd like to stop the loan increasing.

-The loan is repaid through the sale of your home when you die or enter long term care.
+The loan is paid back when your home is sold either when you die or when you move to long-term care.

-There are several pervasive myths about equity release.
-If you are considering a lifetime mortgage it’s important to know:
+There are some myths about equity release that you might have heard.
+If you are thinking about a lifetime mortgage, it’s important to know:

-Your home will not be repossessed as long as you comply with the terms and conditions of the lender
+Your home won't be repossessed as long as you follow the lenders' terms and conditions

 Equity release is a big financial decision.
-It can affect your benefit entitlements and will reduce the amount of money you can pass on to relatives when you die.
+It can affect your benefits and will leave less money for your family to inherit when you die.

 equity-release-article-cta